Miladxsar23/pixway_game/README.md

 # pixway_game
-this is the pixel game and make with javascript
+This is a pixel game made with JavaScript